-The book agile project management for government gives cases of agile in Ggvernmental organizations.
-Brian Wernham describes agile leadership behaviors, based upon the agile manifesto, and give guidance for adapting agile in governmental organizations.
-InfoQ did an interview with Brian about his book on agile leadership and how to apply practices from Scrum and DSDM in governmental projects.
+The book agile project management for government gives cases of governments using agile.
+InfoQ interviewed Brian Wernham about agile leadership and applying Scrum and DSDM in governmental projects.
+2

 Large enterprises face challenges in innovation, budgeting, and transformation to agile.
 Principal analyst Michael Azoff explains Ovum’s view on creating an agile enterprise.

 Fixed price contracts are often decried as evil, however they are something which many agile teams face.
 How can a company execute one using agile practices to achieve better results with lower risk?
 15

 Miko Matsumura discusses why people are pursuing SOA, whether SOA is dead, what SOA Governance is, the relationship to SOA itself, how it differs from management, and how SOA differs from integration.
 12